On the science of carbon debt

 In the debate on the use of biomass, ‘carbon debt’ is a frequently encountered term referring to the question whether using biomass, especially for bioenergy, makes a positive or negative contribution towards climate change mitigation.
 It refers to CO2 emissions that may result from supplying and using woody biomass, and are principally related to negative impacts on carbon stocks in terrestrial vegetation and soil caused by biomass harvesting.

-The report does not support the view that biomass produced from ‘well managed’ forests is automatically a zero or low-emissions energy source, neither does it support the claim that biomass is invariably a ‘dirty’ energy source with CO2 emissions being higher than from fossil fuels.
-Simple examples are used to show how supplying and using biomass from forests can lead to very high emissions (a ‘carbon debt’), negligible net emissions (‘carbon neutrality’) or net-negative emissions (a ‘carbon gain’).
+The report does not support the view that biomass produced from ‘well-managed’ forests is automatically a zero or low-emissions energy source, neither does it support the claim that biomass is invariably a ‘dirty’ energy source with CO2 emissions being higher than from fossil fuels.
+Simple examples are used to show how supplying and using biomass from forests can lead to very high emissions (a ‘carbon debt’), negligible net emissions (‘carbon neutrality’), or net-negative emissions (a ‘carbon gain’).
 Decisions about forest management practices involved in supplying biomass, and about how biomass is utilised, determine which of these outcomes happens.

 Scientific literature reports very wide-ranging estimates of CO2 emissions from bioenergy resources.
 It is proving challenging for stakeholders to reach consensus on the implications of scientific findings for using biomass as an energy source or for other products.
-Individual scientific arrive at divergent findings because they:
+Individual scientific studies arrive at divergent findings because they:

 • look at differing types of forests and forest management practices;